anxhe/dragonBall/README.md

 ## How to play?

-Move you player around of grid , and try to find dragon balls.
-Click on the box you want to show.
-The player than find greater number of balls, it will be winner.
+Move your player around the grid and try to find the dragon balls.
+Press "Show Ball"  key to attempt to find a dragon ball.
+The player than finds the greater number of balls will be the winner.

 ### Controls